 Take objective setting for example.
 You’ve worked hard at your own objectives to get to your position so are already familiar with the concept, but now you have to learn how to set objectives for others as their manager.

 This requires you to understand your company’s goals and how they apply to your department or team.
 You then need to figure out how you should set objectives for individuals so that they are contributing to those overall goals.
+Some recent management research carried out by Development Academy shows the importance of this.

 Another example to look at is delegation.
 You will no doubt understand that you need to delegate to your team, but you are probably not quite sure how to do this effectively.